max-pfeiffer/max-pfeiffer.github.io/content/2025-10-01_overhauling_my_ceph_cluster_again.md

 This way I could address the network throughput bottleneck I am currently facing as well.
 The downside of using this HAT would be to put the operating system on the SD-Card again, which is not optimal.

-I decided to just go for USB power supplies eventually as this was the cheapest and less invasive solution I could do at this point.
+I decided to just go for USB power supplies eventually as this was the cheapest and least invasive solution I could do at this point.
 I already had one Raspberry Pi 5 power supply unit and an active cooler on my shelf.
 So I just had to buy two more.
 Trying to place all three power supply units in my rack mounted socket strip, I noticed that these guys need their space.
 So it was not possible to put all three into that socket strip because they were interfering